gauravleo40/Data-Science-Content-for-beginners/Python Programming/09B List Operations.md

     Append object to the end of the list.
 ```

-## 2.2 Table: Essential List Methods at a Glance
+## 2.2 Table: Essential list methods at a glance

 This table groups the most essential list operations by the kind of task they perform.
 Look at the examples carefully to see how each one is used and what its typical output is.
 This will give you a great overview before we explore them in more detail.